-Figure 1: Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2023.
+Figure 1.
+Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2024.
 Before 1998 the cases were not classified according to type of scrapie, but the majority of the scrapie cases, if not all, are considered to have been the classical type.

 In 1998, a new type of scrapie, Nor98 scrapie, was identified in Norway.
 The diagnosis of Nor98 scrapie is verified by Western blot.
-Nor98 scrapie differs from classical scrapie in several aspects, including the Western blot profile, the distribution of protease resistant prion protein (PrPsc) in the brain, and absence of detectable PrPsc in lymphoid tissues (2).
-The main clinical sign observed in Nor98 scrapie cases has been ataxia.
+Nor98 scrapie differs from classical scrapie in several aspects, including a higher age, the Western blot profile and distribution in the brain of the protease resistant prion protein (PrPSc), and particularly the absence of detectable PrPSc in lymphoid tissues (2).
+The main clinical sign observed in Nor98 scrapie cases is ataxia and abnormal behaviour.
 The PrP genotype distribution among Nor98 scrapie cases differs markedly from that of the cases with classical scrapie (3).
 Nor98 scrapie is considered to be not contagious or only contagious to a low degree between live animals under field conditions, and is hypothesised to have a spontaneous aetiology.

 Scrapie has been a notifiable disease in Norway since 1965.
 The control measures have involved destruction of all sheep in affected flocks and in close contact flocks.
-Since 2004, the destruction of all sheep have been performed only for flocks with classical scrapie.
+Since 2004, the destruction of all sheep has only been carried out in flocks affected by classical scrapie.

 The Norwegian Food Safety Authority (NFSA) is responsible for carrying out the surveillance programme for scrapie.
 The samples from small ruminants with clinical signs consistent with scrapie and sheep at the abattoirs are collected by inspectors from the NFSA.
 The NFSA carries out inspections of sheep flocks and goat herds.
-Since 2019, the company Biosirk, a company collecting and rendering fallen stock, are performing the sampling of brains from fallen stock from most parts of Norway on behalf of the NFSA.
+Since 2019, the company Biosirk, a company collecting and rendering fallen stock, performs the sampling of brains from fallen stock from most parts of Norway on behalf of the NFSA.
 The employees involved, mainly truck drivers, have been trained in the sampling by attending courses arranged by the NFSA.

-The Norwegian Veterinary Institute (NVI) is performing the laboratory examinations and the reporting of the results.
+The Norwegian Veterinary Institute (NVI) performs the laboratory examinations and the reporting of the results.